 Any Member who believes that they are the subject of harassment, discrimination, or bullying, or believes that they have witnessed harassment, discrimination, or bullying of another Member or non-member, may inform the alleged harasser that the behavior is unwelcome and should cease immediately.
-However, if the Member is uncomfortable with such confrontation, or if the Member confronts the alleged harasser and the harassment continues, the Member should contact the Ethics, Diversity and Inclusion Committee (which includes the President) via the email email@example.com.
+However, if the Member is uncomfortable with such confrontation, or if the Member confronts the alleged harasser and the harassment continues, the Member should contact the Ethics Committee (which includes the President) via the email email@example.com.

 Investigative procedures for harassment and misconduct

 All reports of scientific misconduct and harassment, discrimination or bullying will be handled seriously.
 Once a complaint is received, the EAG will begin a prompt and thorough investigation.
 Confidentiality will be honoured to the extent permitted as long as the rights of others are not compromised.